Credit: Tom Werner / DigitalVision / Getty Images

 How should I start preparing for an MBA?

 Enrolling in one or more MBA prep courses can bring you up to speed with the core business fundamentals.
-You can enroll in continuing education or undergraduate business courses or find a free online class.
+You can enroll in continuing education or undergraduate business courses, or find a free online class in statistics or accounting.

 Is getting an MBA difficult for average students?

-Earning an MBA can be challenging, but most students can succeed if they put in the necessary time and work.
+Earning an MBA can be challenging, especially the quantitative coursework, but most students can succeed if they put in the necessary time and work to build their foundational skills.

 What should I know before applying to an MBA program?

 Before applying to an MBA program, become familiar with business basics, including the fundamentals of accounting, marketing, and finance.
-Some programs require applicants to complete prerequisites in undergraduate business courses.
+Many programs recommend completing prerequisites or bootcamps in these areas before matriculation.

 Reviewed by: